 How far is the race?

 You decide!
-The 3.3-mile off-road loop means your race can be just over 5k or even over 50k and anywhere in between.
+The 3.3-mile off-road loop means your race can be just over 5k or even over 60k.
 You decide how many laps you're going to do on the day within the 6-hour time limit.
-If you're looking to cover a marathon distance you'll need to complete 8 laps and a half marathon will be 4 laps.
+If you're looking to cover a marathon distance you'll need to complete 8 laps (26.4 miles) and a half marathon will be 4 laps (13.2 miles).
+The course is lumpy and has a few areas with up and downs on grassy surfaces.
+If there has been lots of rain these areas will be muddy.
+There are large periods on flat tarmac as well making this a very runable course.

 No entries on the day